 OpenSER versions from 0.9.4 to 1.3.x will still be maintained and hosted under the new domain kamailio.org.
 The name for old releases will continue to be OpenSER.

-Kamailio® was registered as a trademark in the European Union to prevent issues like this in the future.
+Kamailio® was registered as a trademark in the European Union and USA to prevent issues like this in the future.
 The Management is now ensured by an interim group working to create a foundation that will take care of project administration to avoid in the future situations as above.
 See more…

 Kamailio (OpenSER) History